import marimo as mo

 Terms, lambdas and applications

-What we call a "Lambda-function" or ||(\lambda||) -function, is a mathematical description of the functions we were playing with in the last part.
+What we call a "Lambda-function" or ||(\lambda||) -function, is a mathematical description of the functions we played with in the last part.

 A lambda-function is "something with variables" that "return something".